tiagoporto/swill-boilerplate/README.md

     BrowserSync options, see the browsersync [docs](https://www.browsersync.io/docs/options/).

-    If you will use dinamic files, it's necessary replace the server option by proxy.
+    If you will use dynamic files, it's necessary replace the server option by proxy.

     * Example